 Hepatitis E is found worldwide and different genotypes of the hepatitis E virus determine differences in epidemiology.
 For example, genotype 1 is usually seen in developing countries and causes community-level outbreaks while genotype 3 is usually seen in the developed countries and does not cause outbreaks.

 The highest seroprevalence rates (number of persons in a population who test positive for the disease) are observed in regions where low standards of sanitation increase the risk for transmission of the virus.
-Over 60% of all hepatitis E infections and 65% of all hepatitis E deaths occur in East and South Asia, where seroprevalence rates of 25% are common in some age groups.
-In Egypt, half the population aged above five years is serologically positive for the hepatitis E virus.
+East and South Asia are most affected with frequent hepatitis outbreaks, most commonly occurring during the rainy season when water sources become contaminated by faecal material.

 The hepatitis E virus is transmitted mainly through the faecal-oral route due to faecal contamination of drinking water.
 Other transmission routes have been identified, which include:

 - foodborne transmission from ingestion of products derived from infected animals;

 - transfusion of infected blood products;

 - vertical transmission from a pregnant woman to her fetus.

 Although humans are considered the natural host for the hepatitis E virus, antibodies to the hepatitis E virus or closely related viruses have been detected in primates and several other animal species.